 The Trust welcomes responsible dog owners.
 Please:

-- keep your dog on a lead at all times to avoid disturbance to livestock and/or wildlife including ground nesting birds – most of our sites host skylarks during the breeding season.
-These are red listed birds at risk and it is a criminal offence to disturb or harm them.
+- keep your dog on a lead at all times to avoid disturbance to livestock and/or wildlife including ground nesting birds.
+Most of our sites host skylarks during the breeding season – these are red listed birds at risk and it is a criminal offence to disturb or harm them.

-- Keep your dog on a lead when sheep or cows are on site.
-Sheep and lambs are a vital part of our conservation management programme, are not worried by your dog.
+- ensure that the sheep and lambs, which are a vital part of our conservation management programme, are not worried by your dog.
 You will find them grazing in the fields at Bloodgate Hill Fort, Caistor Roman Town, Middleton Mount and Tasburgh Enclosure during the summer months.
-You will find cows sometimes grazing on the main field at St Benet’s Abbey.
-Please do not allow your dog to worry them.
+You will find cows grazing on the main field at St Benet’s Abbey.

 - clear up after your dog – this is important as many children visit our sites and livestock is present on others.